Why Are Your Peperomia Leaves Curling (Causes and Solutions)

 This condition usually occurs when the soil around the plant becomes waterlogged and lacks proper drainage, leading to an overgrowth of harmful fungi and bacteria in the root system.

-A clear sign of root rot is a foul odor emanating from the potting mix or black spots on the roots themselves.
+A clear sign of root rot is a foul odor from the potting mix or black spots on the roots.

-To treat this issue, carefully excavate your plant, removing all affected roots with sharp scissors or pruning shears before repotting it in fresh potting soil that drains well.
+To fix this issue, carefully excavate your plant, removing all affected roots with sharp scissors or pruning shears before repotting it in dry, fresh potting soil that drains well.

 Applying a rooting hormone can stimulate new growth and help restore your plant’s health.

-One of the common causes of peperomia leaf curling is pest infestation.
-Mealybugs, mites, fungus gnats, and shore flies are some pests that can infect peperomia plants.
+One of the common causes of leaves curling is pest infestation.
+Mealybugs, mites, fungus gnats, and shoreflies are some pests that can infect Peperomia plants.

 These tiny bugs can damage the plant by feeding on its leaves or sucking out its sap, resulting in curled leaves.